 Are Chia Seeds Diabetes-Friendly?

-Chia seeds are an excellent choice for diabetics!
+Chia seeds are an excellent choice for those who have diabetes.
 Chia seeds are relatively low in carbohydrates, with just 5 grams in 1 tablespoon.
 Those 5 carbohydrates are complex carbohydrates which means they take longer for the body to digest, therefore minimizing blood sugar spikes during digestion.

 The Health Benefits of Chia Seeds